 The Apache web server is the most popular web server in the world.
 This is in part due to its modular design.
-With Apache 2.0 came the Multi Process Modules, or MPMs.
+Apache 2 introduced Multi-Processing Modules, or MPMs.
 The MPMs change the basic functionality of the web server.
-They do this by modifying how Apache listens to the network, accepts and handles requests.
+They do this by modifying how Apache listens to the network, accepts, and handles requests.
 A lot of this functionality is rather technical and outside of the purview of this article.
 This article will briefly explain what the various MPMs are and how they work.
-For more information on the various MPMs, please visit the Apache Documentation.
+For more detailed information on the various MPMs, please visit the Apache Documentation.

-All versions of Apache 2.0 and greater run some form of MPMs.
-There are a variety of MPMs for the various operating systems.
+All versions of Apache 2.0 and greater run some form of MPM, and there are a variety of MPMs for the various operating systems.
 This article will only be focusing on those available for the Linux operating system.
-First you’ll want to determine what version of Apache and which MPM your server is running.
-You can determine this from running the following command on the command line.
+First you’ll want to determine what version of Apache and which MPM your server currently is running.
+You can determine this by running the following command on the command line.

 Running that command will give you output that will look like this:

-In this case, this server is running Apache 2.4 and using the Event MPM.
-This output may be different depending on what MPM your server is actually running.
+In this case, the server is running Apache 2.4 and using the Event MPM.
+This output may be different depending on the Apache version and MPM your server currently is running.

 Changing your MPM on a cPanel server is easy.
-Just run the EasyApache script and select the MPM you want from the available.
-The list that is present will be different depending on if you are running Apache 2.0 or Apache 2.2.
-With the exception of Prefork and Worker are considered stable.
+Just run the EasyApache script and select the MPM you want from those available.
+The list that is present will be different depending on whether you are running Apache 2.0, Apache 2.2, or Apache 2.4.
+On Apache versions below 2.4, only Prefork and Worker are considered stable.
 The Event MPM is considered experimental on Apache 2.2 and should only be used with Apache 2.4 or later.

 Prefork is the default MPM, so if no MPM is selected in EasyApache, Prefork will be selected.
-It’s the best choice if Apache has to use non-thread safe libraries such as mod_php.
-Also it is ideal if isolation of processes is important.
+It still is the best choice if Apache has to use non-thread safe libraries such as mod_php (DSO), and is ideal if isolation of processes is important.

 The Other MPMs

-As said earlier in this article, there are other MPMs than the ones mentioned in this article.
-There are a number of experimental MPMs such as Event and Leader.
+There are a number of other experimental MPMs such as Threadpool, Perchild, and Leader.
 Liquid Web recommends against running these MPMs.
-Since they are experimental, we cannot guarantee that they will work as expected and we can neither support them nor guarantee that we will even be able to fix them.
-Most of these modules have disclaimers to this extent in the office Apache Documentation.
+Since they are experimental, there are no guarantees that they will work as expected and we can neither support them nor guarantee that we will be able to fix them.